thunderbird

 Run quick tests (skip slow and online):

-(venv)$ pytest -m 'not slow and not online'"
+(thunderbird-py<python_version>)$ pytest -m 'not slow and not online'"

 Run all tests:

-(venv)$ pytest
+(thunderbird-py<python_version>)$ pytest

 You can also run tests on the notebooks using the Makefile.

-$ make test-notebooks
+$ make test-notebooks-prod

 Check black formatting:

-(venv)$ black .
+(thunderbird-py<python_version>)$ black .

 Run tests the lazy way